Employee development with a focus: how to align training with business goals18 min read

 As we’ve mentioned, your learners should conduct self-assessments as they go through their training.
 This will give them a better idea of what they know, what they’ve learned, and where their knowledge and abilities need to be enhanced.

-You should also check in with your learners over time to gauge their progress.
+You should also check in with your learners over time to gauge their progress and see how they’re applying learnings.
 Whether just facilitating self-assessment or providing this assessment to your team members, it’s important to keep tabs on their growth throughout their training.
 One-on-ones are a great opportunity to do this.
 While people tend to lean towards work conversations in their one-on-ones, it’s also an important time to talk about growth and development.

 Using Hypercontext, you can keep your goals at the top of your one-on-one meetings so you can continue to track progress each week.